 Quick Scallop Guide

-Here at Maine Lobster Now we have decided to expand our options for the always popular Sea Scallops
+Here at Maine Lobster Now we have expanded our menu with more Sea Scallop options

-Since our start, we have offered the common 10/20 variety of scallops, but as you will see we have also started offering the smaller 20/30 variety along with the always popular jumbo U-10 and U-8.
+Since our start, we have offered the 10/20 variety of scallops.
+As you will see we now also offer the smaller 20/30 variety and jumbo U-10 and U-8 sea scallop varieties.

-The first, Bay Scallops, are caught in shallow waters closer to bays and estuaries and are sweeter but render much less edible meat.
+Bay Scallops are caught in shallow waters closer to bays and estuaries.
+This variety is sweeter in flavor, but renders less meat.
 With bay scallops you can typically expect close to 100 pieces in a pound and cooking can be much more difficult.
 Athough many think the effort is more than worth it because the meat is so sweet and tender.

-The more common class you will find is the Sea Scallop, which are caught further away from land and have a much larger shell and edible meat, are the variety we offer and are typically preferable for pan searing.
-Once you have a better understanding of the sizing of scallops there are also several other factors that help distinguish these delicious bivalve mollusks.
+The more common class you will find available is the Sea Scallop, which are caught further away from land and have a much larger shell and more edible meat.
+Sea scallops are the variety we offer at Maine Lobster Now.
+They are delicious, easy to pan sear, and offer more meat per portion.

 The names Diver and Dayboat scallop are names given to describe the method with which they are caught.
 Diver Scallops are fished in season by hand from November to April.
 Many vendors will advertise their product as diver scallops, but with no real way of verifying the method used to catch this is often misleading.